MarkHanoteau/MarkHanoteau.github.io/assets/2021-05-31-Agile-Principles.md

 **Individuals and interactions over processes and tools** looks to foster an environment of genuine commitment over compliance.
 It doesn't let teams wrap themselves around a tool.
 It favors openness and transparency through conversations with each other where people can raise their concerns in a coureageous and compassionate way so that issues can be worked on together.
 It sets a framework whereby individuals are empowered to decide how to best move the business forward without necessarily needing managerial approval.
 Leaders should act as role models here.
 If they don't have time to talk, if they follow prescriptive processes without taking a step back and looking at the bigger picture, that behavior will likely also cascade down to their managers and team members.

 <details>
-  <summary>Click here for Individuals and Interactions' supporting Principles</summary>
+  <summary>Click to discover Individuals and Interactions' supporting Principles</summary>

 | Key Principles | Rationale for leaders |
 |:------|:------|